 Pastor Bill and Gayle Wayland retired in 1996 to begin a ministry of encouragement to Village Missions pastors.
 Pastor Kris and Joyce Kramer arrived in early 1997 and Camano Chapel continued to grow.
 In 2003 Island County approved a site plan for future expansion, the most immediate need being increased classroom space for both Sunday and midweek ministry use.

 Without incurring debt, construction began in 2008.
 Saratoga Hall was completed and officially opened in March 2018.
 This gave much needed space on the lower floor for our PreK, Kindergarten and Children’s Ministry.
 The upper floor gave additional space for our growing adult Sunday school classes and other weekly events.
 With the completion of Saratoga Hall, Madrona Hall was remodeled and the church administrative offices were relocated there in the summer of 2020 from Heritage Hall.
-Presently we are in the process of reconfiguring Heritage Hall to house His Pantry and His Closet ministries as well as the new location for the church library.
-The former library location is now the home of the Chapel Cafe and the Library is located just across the lobby, in the East Hall next to the worship center.
+Presently, Heritage Hall now houses His Pantry and His Closet ministries and the new church library is located in the East Hall next to the worship center.

 The story of Camano Chapel will never end until our Lord Jesus Christ returns.
 Until then, we desire to continue to reach our community with the Gospel of Jesus Christ!